microsoft/codecoverage/samples/Calculator/scenarios/scenario25/README.md

 # Scenario Description

-Gather code coverage for the entire solution.
+Gather code coverage for the entire solution using dotnet-coverage tool.
 Refer to the provided example for collecting coverage across all unit tests.
 The system automatically consolidates coverage reports from all test projects.
 Integration tests are excluded for simplification, as the server is not initiated during this process.

 # Collect code coverage using command line